A Soap Opera Sequence is something that any good email marketer should be using.

 I’ll be walking through what it is, providing templates and examples, and share why it’s so important for email marketing.

 What Is A Soap Opera Sequence?

 A Soap Opera Sequence is typically a series of 5 emails that are sent out over the course of 5 days to an email subscriber initially upon subscribing.
-It tells an emotional story similar to a tv soap opera but for emails with the purpose of warming up a lead to eventually sell a product.
+A SOAP sequence tells an emotional story similar to a tv soap opera but for emails with the purpose of warming up a lead to sell a product.

 For my own soap opera email sequence, I have 5 emails with one email sent out each day and I tell my story of how I started an online business.

 Here’s typically what the 5 day email sequence looks like:

 - Day #2: High Drama, Backstory, Wall

 - Day #4: Hidden Benefits